-Privacy Instructions 1-3 are intended for use in claims alleging intrusion on the plaintiff's seclusion or private affairs.
+Privacy Instructions 1-3 are intended for use in claims alleging intrusion into the plaintiff's private affairs.
 Privacy Instructions 4-8 are intended for use in claims alleging public disclosure of private facts about the plaintiff.
 Privacy Instructions 9-11 are intended for use in claims alleging publications which place the plaintiff in a false light.
-All privacy claims would also include the causation and damages instructions (13-14) and any applicable affirmative defenses.
+Privacy Instruction 12 is intended for use in claims alleging a misappropriation of the plaintiff's name or likeness.
+All privacy claims would also include the instructions regarding causation and damages (instructions 13, 14, and 14A) and any applicable affirmative defenses (instructions 15 and 16).